 The Australian Government has made a number of changes to anti-money laundering and counter-terrorism financing (AML/CTF) countermeasures that impact reporting entities.

 There are now two countries that have been declared as ‘prescribed foreign countries’ under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act): Iran and the Democratic People’s Republic of Korea (the DPRK, or North Korea).

 The prohibition on processing financial transactions valued at AUD20,000 or more without prior authorisation, involving persons in Iran, has now been removed.
 The impact of these changes is explained below.

-As part of its international anti-money laundering and counter-terrorism financing (AML/CTF) obligations, the Australian Government is applying countermeasures to protect the Australian financial system from ongoing and substantial terrorism financing and money laundering risks originating from Iran.
+As part of its international AML/CTF obligations, the Australian Government may apply countermeasures against prescribed foreign countries.
+These measures are to protect the Australian financial system from ongoing and substantial terrorism financing and money laundering risks that originate overseas.

 If any of the above situations occur, a reporting entity must undertake certain actions including the assessment of 'know your customer' information they have collected about the customer and subsequently verified.
 The reporting entity must then determine what information they need to clarify, update or obtain about the customer or the nature of the customer's business with the reporting entity.